Food burning in a pan on stove.

 • Watch for the warning signs of faulty wiring.
 These can include blown fuses, visibly damaged wiring, discoloration around outlets, flickering lights or burning odors.

 • Protect your home against arc faults.
 An arc fault occurs when an electrical short produces an arc: intensely hot sparks that can set fire to nearby flammable materials.
-Arcs often happen in appliance or extension cords that have become frayed or cracked.
+Arcs often happen in appliances or extension cords that have become frayed or cracked.

-• To prevent arc faults, have Arc Fault Circuit Interrupters (AFCIs) installed in your home.
+• To help prevent arc faults, have Arc Fault Circuit Interrupters (AFCIs) installed in your home.
 These devices look and work like conventional circuit breakers.
 When an AFCI detects an arc, it shuts off the circuit.

 Candles